bcbrookman/homelab/docs/content/infrastructure-layer.md

 # Infrastructure Layer

-This layer provides the hypervisors, bare-metal operating systems, and compute resources used by the platform layer.
+This layer provides the basic networking, storage, and compute resources used by the [Platform Layer](https://bcbrookman.github.io/homelab/platform-layer/).
+It includes physical hardware, hypervisors, and other infrastructure components.

 ![infrastructure layer diagram](assets/homelab-layers-if.svg)